hasgeek/events/_reactfoo_events/2017-react-native-workshop.md

   website:
     url: http://rahulgaba.com/
     label: rahulgaba.com
-  byline: Software Counsultant
+  byline: Software Consultant
   bio: |
     **Rahul** is an experienced JavaScript Developer.
 He worked for Xebia Group as a frontend-specialist for 3 years.
-He is passionate about React, React Native (IOS and Android), Angular and Progressive web apps.
+He is passionate about React, React Native (iOS and Android), Angular and Progressive Web Apps.
 Rahul is an open source contributor and regularly published modules for react, react-native and angularjs.
 You can find more about his open source contributions at his [github profile](https://github.com/rgabs/).
 He also publishes his findings via his tech blog - [rahulgaba.com](http://rahulgaba.com/).

     Both Atul and Rahul are currently working on their book for react native which can be used as a reference for building production grade applications which are easy to test, maintain and extend to multiple platforms.
 The book will help any react dev team /developer to quickly get productive with React Native.